 Now that we’ve covered the basics of Broad Match Modifiers, let’s look at some ways to use them.

-For starters, great separate Ad Groups for the search terms you want to modify.
+For starters, separate Ad Groups for the search terms you want to modify.
 Make sure that you also create landing pages specific to those terms.

 Also, experiment with different levels of modification.

-As we’ve seen, it looks like you stand to benefit when you broad match modify all of the words in a search term.
+As we’ve seen, it looks like you stand to benefit when you broad match modify all the words in a search term.
 That might not be the case with your business, though.

 See which modified words give you the best CTR and conversion rate.
 You might also find that some combinations reduce your CPC significantly.